 The blocks must be ordered by you or the mason.
 I prefer to do my own count of the blocks, and try to be thorough and accurate.
 You don't want to run out of block, but you also don't want to have way too many left over.
 A few extra standard 8-inch blocks are useful for many of the subs to use throughout the project, but you only need about 10 to 20.
 If the left over blocks get dirty, chipped or broken, the supplier will not take them back for a credit.
 If you can avoid having a large surplus of block, you will avoid big waste.

-How do I calculate the number of blocks to order?
+How do you calculate the number of blocks to order?
 First, mark the footing steps on a floor plan.
 Note on the plan the number of 8-inch block courses at each point.
 Sit at a table with the floor plan, and figure the lengths of the block walls.
 Convert the lengths to inches, divide by 16, and multiply by the number of block courses.
 This will give a close number of blocks.
 Remember to add some extra for cutting, corners and waste.
 Also remember that the top row of block will be header blocks in areas where the slab edge will not be exposed when the house is finished.

 In the picture below, notice how the concrete block is laid at the footing step at the bottom of the wall.